-\paragraph{Visual Appearance Change for NeRF Models. } Prior work to enable changing the visual appearance of a NeRF model \cite{NeRF-W, Block-NeRF} builds on Generative Latent Optimization (GLO) \cite{GLO}, where each image is assigned to an appearance embedding vector.
-This embedding vector is included as input to the part of the NeRF network for colors, enabling it to effect the visual appearance but not the geometry, and it is optimized alongside the NeRF model parameters.
-In \cite{NeRF-W} they choose a low dimensionality for these embeddings to find a continuous space, allowing for smooth interpolation between lighting conditions.
-One limitation with this approach is that it only allows for interpolation between already seen lighting conditions for a given scene, requiring access of images of that scene at both lighting conditions as input.
-In contrast, our method is a generalizable method that does not require images at both lighting conditions as input when rendering novel views. \paragraph{Stylized NeRFs. } Another line of research is to change the style of a NeRF model based on a given style prompt \cite{ArbitraryStyleTransfer, styleNeRF, StylizedNeRF} typically given in the form of a reference image.
-More recent works \cite{CLIP-NeRF,NeRF-Art} use the joint language-image embedding space of the CLIP model \cite{CLIP} to enable specifying the desired style using a text prompt.
-Most of these methods are limited to only changing the color output, but not densities in the NeRF models and are thus unable to adapt the geometry of the scene.
-An exception to this is NeRF-Art \cite{NeRF-Art}, where geometry changes are performed.
-These methods are all based on per-scene NeRF models and not generalizable NeRF methods.
-They also focus on performing artistic style changes and have thus not been specifically trained and evaluated on realistic appearance changes such as differences in weather or lighting, in contrast to our method.
+\paragraph{Visual Appearance Change for NeRF Models. } Prior work to enable changing the visual appearance of a NeRF model \cite{NeRF-W,Block-NeRF} typically assign an appearance embedding vector to each image which affect the appearance but not geometry, and is optimized alongside the NeRF model parameters.
+In \cite{NeRF-W}, low dimensional embeddings allows for smooth interpolation between lighting conditions.
+One limitation of this approach is that it requires access to images of the scene at both lighting conditions as input.
+In contrast, our method is a generalizable method that does not require images at both lighting conditions as input when rendering novel views with changed visual appearance.
+Another line of research is to edit the style of a NeRF model based on a given style prompt \cite{ArbitraryStyleTransfer,styleNeRF,StylizedNeRF,ARF} typically given as a reference image.
+More recent works \cite{CLIP-NeRF,NeRF-Art} use the joint language-image embedding space of CLIP \cite{CLIP} to enable specifying the desired style using a text prompt.
+These methods focus on artistic style changes and have thus not been specifically trained and evaluated on realistic appearance changes such as differences in weather or lighting, in contrast to our method.
 The recent method Instruct-NeRF2NeRF \cite{in2n} enables editing a NeRF model based on a text-prompt, by iteratively updating dataset images using a pretrained 2D editing model \cite{brooks2022instructpix2pix}.
 This method allows for a variety of appearance changes since they utilize pre-trained diffusion models to perform the editing, but they require training per-scene NeRF models and additional per-scene optimization, in contrast to our method that does not require per-scene training.